tythonco/tython-website/_drafts/introducing-tython-permissions-assistant.md

 #### User Access Summary

 With Permissions Assistant, you can see everything* a given user can access from one place.
 Simply bring up a target user, then inspect their _combined_ permissions.
-These results pull in all permission sets (and profile) they have been assigned.
+These results pull in all permission sets (and the profile) they have been assigned.

 While viewing results, each permission item can also display the list of permission sets that enable it.